yvesdb/jekyll-now/_drafts/2020-10-12-Build-your-own-LoRa-GPS-Tracker.md

 Next we can add the code for reading the fixed GPS location data.
 Sample code can be found here: <https://github.com/yvesdebeer/Lora_GPSTracker/blob/master/TTN-abp_node_GPS/main.py>

-In the sample we make use of the 'adafruit_gps' library and we only send a LoRa packet once we have a fixed GPS location.
+In the example we make use of the 'adafruit_gps' library and we only send a LoRa packet once we have a fixed GPS location.
 This is all great but the data we receive are all bytes !
 So how do we get this into a usable format ?
-We have to decode it.
+We have to decode it !

 Goto 'TheThingsNetwork'-console and select your application.
 Next select the tab 'Payload Formats' and define a decoder.
 Don't forget to save it.

 ```